Filter Content

 Religious Education News - Erika Tokich

-- Thursday, 12 June – Retreat Day and Parent/Child Prayer Night
+Thursday, 12 June – Eucharist Retreat Day and Parent/Child Prayer Night

-The Sacrament will take place at Masses on Saturday the 21st and Sunday the 22nd of June 2025.
+The Sacrament of Eucharist will take place at Masses on Saturday the 21st and Sunday the 22nd of June 2025.

 If you have issues or questions please contact the Parish at sc.belconnennorth@cg.org.au or speak to the school’s Religious Education Coordinator.